 3.1.
-Does your medical school partner with community organisations to promote planetary and environmental health?
-3 Yes, the medical school meaningfully partners with multiple community organisations to promote planetary and environmental health.
-2 Yes, the medical school meaningfully partners with one community organisation to promote planetary and environmental health.
-1 The institution partners with community organisations, but the medical school is not part of that partnership.
-0 No, there is no such meaningful community partnership.
-Score explanation: No evidence identified to support this metric.
+Does your institution partner with community organisations to promote planetary and health?
+Yes, the institution meaningfully partners with multiple community organisations to promote planetary and environmental health.
+(3 points) Yes, the institution meaningfully partners with one community organisation to promote planetary and environmental health.
+(2 points) The institution does not partner with community organisations, but has participating in community focused events relating to planetary health.
+(1 point) No, there is no such meaningful community partnership.
+(0 points) Score Assigned: 0 Score explanation: No evidence identified to support this metric.

 3.2.
-Does your medical school offer community-facing courses or events regarding planetary health?
-3 The medical school offers community-facing courses or events at least once every year.
-2 The medical school offers courses or events open to the community at least once per year, but they are not primarily created for a community audience.
-1 The institution has offered community-facing courses or events, but the medical school was not involved in planning those courses or events.
-0 The institution/medical school have not offered such community-facing courses or events.
+Does your institution offer community-facing courses or events regarding planetary health?
+The institution offers community-facing courses or events at least once every year.
+(3 points) The institution offers courses or events open to the community at least once per year, but they are not primarily created for a community audience.
+(2 points) The institution has promoted community-facing courses or events, but was not involved in planning those courses or events.
+(1 point) The institution/medical school have not offered such community-facing courses or events.
+(0 points) Score Assigned: 1